Macro functions

 The macro name is the text label of the macro token/placeholder:

+The label is "cosmetic" to allow you identifying your macros.
 Choose a short name that describes the purpose of the macro.

 Example: For a macro, that outputs a the current date plus 14 days for a payment reminder phrase, you may want to name it "Date+14d" or "PaymentReminderDate".